blokadaorg/blokada/android/README.md

-# Blokada 5
+# Blokada 6

-Blokada 5 is the next generation of the well known open source mobile ad blocker and privacy app.
+Blokada 6 is the newest edition of the well known open source mobile ad blocker and privacy app.
+It requires a subscription to run.

-Want to try it out? **[Click here to download Blokada](https://go.blokada.org/download_section)**.
+Want to try it out? **[Click here to open Google Play Store](https://go.blokada.org/play_cloud)**.

+## Difference to Blokada 5

+There is also Blokada 5 with on-device adblocking (as opposed to cloud adblocking of Blokada 6).
+It does not require subscription, and is entirely free to run.

+Both editions are being developed independently.
+See our main Github page for the source code.

 ## Getting started